awslabs/llrt/README.md

 ## Compatibility matrix

+> [!NOTE]
-_LLRT only support a fraction of the Node.js APIs.
+> LLRT only support a fraction of the Node.js APIs.
 It is **NOT** a drop in replacement for Node.js, nor will it ever be.
 Below is a high level overview of partially supported APIs and modules.
-For more details consult the [API](API.md) documentation_
+For more details consult the [API](API.md) documentation

 |               | Node.js                                  | LLRT ⚠️  |
 | ------------- | ---------------------------------------- | ----- |